miniwinwm/miniwinwm/README.md

 See https://miniwinwm.wixsite.com/miniwinwm

 MiniWin contains the MiniWin window manager source code in C99.
-Builds for the Windows and Linux MiniWin simulator, and various embedded devices.
+Builds for the Windows and Linux MiniWin simulator, and embedded devices.
 Full documentation is in the MiniWin/docs folder above.

 Please note: The latest formal release contains the latest stable tested code completed for all variants with up-to-date documentation.
 The latest commit may contain work in progress, not all features may work for all variants, and the documentation may not be updated to the code.